 - 2 teaspoons vanilla

-- Combine sugar and butter in a mixing bowl either using a mixer or one of my favorite wooden spoons .
+- Combine 1 ½ cups sugar and butter in a mixing bowl.
+Cream the butter and sugar together using a mixer or by hand, just until it is light and fluffy.
+Do not overbeat.
 One the mixture is nice and smooth, add the eggs and vanilla.
-Beat or mix again until a smooth consistency is attained.
+Beat or mix again until just smooth.

-- In a separate bowl, mix together dry ingredients.
-Slowly stir those into the butter mixture until cookie dough is well mixed.
+- In a separate bowl, mix together the flour, salt, baking soda, and cream of tartar.
+Slowly stir the dry ingredients into the butter/sugar mixture until cookie dough is smooth and well mixed.

 - Now for the fun part!
-Roll batter into 1-inch size balls.
-Recipe will make about 72 small cookies.
-(Trust me, you will want this many!)
-Once you have rolled out all of the dough into 1-inch balls, you are ready to roll the dough in the sugar mixture:
+Roll batter into 2-inch size balls.
+Recipe will make about 18 jumbo cookies.
+Once you have rolled out all of the dough into balls, you are ready to roll the dough in the sugar mixture.

 - Place the cookies on prepared cookie sheets.
 Bake for 8-10 minutes.
 Cool before serving or storing.